Sool

-Sool (Sool, صول) is a disputed administrative region (gobol).
+Sool (Sool, صول) is an administrative region (gobol).
 It borders Togdheer to the west, Sanaag to the north, Ethiopia to the south, and Nugal and Bari to the east.
 Its capital city is Las Anod.
-The region is disputed by the self-declared Republic of Somaliland and the North Eastern State (SSC-Khatumo), and is partially controlled by both polities.
-Puntland also has claims on the region as it does not recognize SSC-Khatumo.
+The region is disputed by the self-declared Republic of Somaliland and the North Eastern State (SSC-Khatumo), where the North Eastern State controls the majority up to the city of Guumays, Oog where the Aynabo district starts and is governed by Somaliland.
+Puntland also claims the region, but has not demonstrated their supposed control.

 History

 British Somaliland district boundaries from 1944.

 From 1944 to 1974, the Sool region was formerly Las Anod district.
 It was one of three districts under British protection.
-The other two districts were the Burao and hargeysa districts.
+The other two districts were the Burao and Hargeysa districts.

 In 1974 most Sool was part of the larger Nugaal region, with its capital at Garowe.
 It was established as a separate region in 1984 with its capital at Las Anod.

 Las Anod conflict

 Due to the prolonged conflict between Somaliland and Puntland, many Dhulbahante and Warsangeli living in the region did not recognize the Sool region and eastern Sanaag, as either Somaliland or Puntland.
 On 5 January 2023, Somaliland forces withdrew from Las Anod after mass civil unrest in the city.
 On October 19, the government of Somalia recognized the state of SSC-Khaatumo as a federal member.
 Since the defeat of Somaliland troops in the base in Goojacde, much of Sool has been under the control of SSC-Khatumo.